 The Canadian dairy industry operates within a highly regulated environment.
 The Canadian Dairy Commission ("CDC"), a crown corporation, has been mandated by the federal government to implement and coordinate Canada's national dairy policy which is predicated on shared jurisdictional powers between the federal and provincial governments.
 Fluid milk is regulated provincially, whereas industrial milk is regulated federally.
 "Fluid milk" refers to table milk or cream intended for consumption in fluid forms, whereas "industrial milk" is used for the manufacturing of all other dairy products, such as cheese, butter, ice cream and yogurt.
-According to CDC information published in May 2009, the fluid milk sector represents approximately 39% of raw milk delivered in Canada while the industrial milk sector represents approximately 61% of such deliveries.
+According to CDC information published in May 2010, the fluid milk sector represents approximately 40% of raw milk delivered in Canada while the industrial milk sector represents approximately 60% of such deliveries.

-The following table indicates th ne production volumes of selected l dairy products manufactured in Canada in 2008:
+The following table indicates the production volumes of selected dairy products manufactured in Canada in 2009:

-Canadian Production Volumes of Selected Dairy Products in 2008 (1) (in thousands)
+Canadian Production Volumes of Selected Dairy Products in 2009 (1) (in thousands)

-Natural cheese 366,438 Kg
+Natural cheese 373,119 Kg)

-Fluid milk and cream 3,024,365 Litres
+Fluid milk and cream 3,033,982 Li tres

-Cottage cheese 29,926 Kg
+Cottage cheese 26,079 Kg)

-Ice cream and other frozen products 425,254 Litres
+Ice cream and other frozen products 331,139 Li tres

-Other dairy products 512,967 Kg
+Other dairy products 518,334 Kg 3

-(1) Source: Canadian Dairy Information Centre / May 2009
+(1) Source: Canadian Dairy Information Centre / May 2010

 The Canadian dairy industry operates under a national supply management system, which regulates imports and domestic production to ensure that the production meets the consumer demands, while at the same time providing a fair return for dairy farmers.
-The administration of the supply management system is subject to the Market Sharing Quota (the "MSQ"), which consists primarily in determining the national industrial milk production target required to meet the demand of the domestic and export markets.
+The administration of the supply management system is predicated on the Market Sharing Quota ("MSQ"), which consists primarily in determining the national industrial milk production target required to meet the demand of the domestic and export markets.
 The MSQ is determined based on the calculation structure established under the National Milk Marketing Plan, which is a federal/provincial agreement.
 As such, the CDC sets the MSQ every dairy year (which runs from August 1st to July 31st).
-Then, the MSQ is allocated to each province, based on historical entitlements, who in turn allocates its share to its respective producers according to its own policies and the quotas owned by the producers.
-Quebec and Ontario's shares of the national MSQ are 45.1% and 31.7% respectively compared to 18.7% for the Western provinces and 4.5% for the Maritimes.
+Then, the MSQ is allocated to each province, based on historical entitlements, who in turn allocates its share to its respective producers according to its own policies and the guotas owned by the producers.
+Québec and Ontario's shares of the national MSQ are 45.4% and 31.4% respectively compared to 18.7% for the Western provinces and 4.5% for the Maritimes.
 The provincial marketing boards govern the production, pricing and marketing of milk within their own borders.
+In 2009, changes to the MSQ standards were introduced and should be completed by August 2010.
+As a result, the determination of the MSQ will then be based on a formula that would enable automatic adjustments every two months in order to reflect increasing or decreasing, as the case may be, of domestic requirements.
+Also, the farm management of the allocated MSQ should be modified to replace the yearly fixed quota by a twelve-month rolling quota.
+These changes are expected to make the supply management system more efficient and allow producers to manage more effectively their milk production.